Swendude/JS-functions/index.md

 console.log(numbers.map( (num) => num * 3 )); // This logs [3, 15, 21, 39]
 ```

 As you can see this code is shorter and we don't have to define triple somewhere else to use it's logic here.
 It might seem more difficult to read right now, but that will get much better when you spend more time on writing your own arrow functions.
+Arrow functions are very common in modern javascript, so let's quickly start writing some.

 _Ex 12.
 Convert all the functions in this tutorial into arrow functions, make them as short as possible_

 <a name="dive"/>

-## Deep dive
+## Closing & Deep dive

-lalala
+That concludes this introduction to functions.
+A great place to find more information on functions are the MDN web docs (from Mozilla, the company that maintains firefox).
+Their [guide on function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) is a well written document that covers all there is to functions.
+It's a good idea to get good at reading documentation like this, it will be a helpfull skill if you ever need to learn a novel topic.

+If your hunger for functions has not been satiated yet, here are some topic I suggest studying:

+- The function ```Array.reduce()``` is a very powerfull higher order function - [MDN link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)
+- Generators are special function that can be used to 'pause' computations until you need a new value - [MDN link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator)
+- Recursive functions are crazy functions that call themselves.
+They can be used to calculate infinite lists and drawings of trees - [Wikipedia](https://en.wikipedia.org/wiki/Recursion_(computer_science))

+Thanks so much for reading!